-Hoping for a sleeping buddy, I allowed him to crash out next to me.
+I headed up to bed, unaware he’d follow me up shortly after.
+Half asleep, I remember muttering something about only wanting to sleep.
 He assured me he respected my ‘no sex tonight’ rule and he told me how much fun he had that evening and how everything felt right with me.
 Bullshit, bullshit, shhh I want to sleep… bullshit.
 It was clear from his advances he didn’t want to sleep.
 I said ‘no’ once, then twice, then a third time.
 He stopped, but only for 10 minutes.
 Then I said no again, and he refused to stop.
 He rolled on top on me and pinned my arms down.
 I turned my head away from him and asked him to stop again.
 He didn’t.
 He was stronger than he looked and he had all his weight on top of me.

 I practically shouted ‘STOP!’ for the FIFTH time and I managed to push him off me.